-While it can be difficult to let go of your cherished belongings or to even know where to begin sorting everything out, Starts at 60 is looking at the best ways to declutter your house.
+Even if you’re not yet ready to move, decluttering can also help you to make the most of the space you’ve got, after years of collecting clothes, photographs, trinkets and other collectables.
+And while it can be difficult to let go of your cherished belongings or to even know where to begin sorting everything out, Starts at 60 has pulled together a list of the best ways to declutter your house.

-Decluttering the house is no easy feat and for many people – particularly those living in a bigger home – it can take days, weeks or even months.
-Decide on a timeline you want to stick to and work out the best way for you to start the decluttering process.
+Decluttering your home is no easy feat and for many people – particularly those who live in bigger homes – it can take days, weeks or even months to sort through every room in the house.
+So the best place to start is to decide on a timeline you want to stick to before you to begin the decluttering process.

-It may be something as small as sorting out that drawer or cupboard that’s been overflowing or tackling a bigger area such as a bedroom, kitchen or garage.
+It may be something as small as sorting out that drawer or cupboard that’s been overflowing for a while, or tackling larger areas such as a bedroom, kitchen or garage.
+But simply knowing what you want to have done, and when, can really help with the process.

-Also know exactly what you want to do with the items you no longer need.
-If they can still be used and you don’t need them, consider offering them to friends, selling them in a garage sale or even selling them online via websites such as Gumtree or eBay.
+You should also know exactly what you want to do with the items you no longer need.
+If they can still be used, consider offering them to friends, donating to the local op shop, selling them in a garage sale or even selling them online via websites such as Gumtree or eBay.

 Japanese organising consultant and author Marie Kondo took the world by storm earlier this year with her Netflix series Tidying Up.
-One of her key messages was questioning whether an item ‘sparks joy’ and if it doesn’t, it’s a sign that it’s probably something you don’t need to keep.
+One of her key tips was to question whether an item ‘sparks joy’ and if it doesn’t, it’s a sign that it’s probably something you don’t need to hold on to.

-When sorting through your wardrobe, Kondo suggesting laying all your clothes on the ground and asking if any of them spark joy.
+When sorting through your wardrobe, Kondo suggests laying all your clothes on the ground and asking if any of them spark joy.
 If they do, they should be kept and if they don’t, they should be donated or thrown away.
-While Kondo has specific processes for dealing with each area of your home, the ultimate question still remains whether something sparks joy.
+While Kondo has specific processes for dealing with each area of your home, the ultimate question still remains to be, ‘Does it spark joy?’.

 Think about whether an item that’s been sitting in your garage or closet for years is something you really need.
 For example, if you’ve got a set of bed sheets that haven’t seen the light of day in years, a broken lawn mower that you will “get around to fixing one day” or a dress that you’ve been saving “just in case”, question if there really is a possibility of using them again or if they are simply taking up space.